Penny0514/IoT_car/README.md

 Click this link for more detail https://www.instructables.com/id/Video-Streaming-Web-Server/
 ## Control your Car
+Take an example of controlling the car go forward
 #### index.html
 When press the image button, it pass a request to **testMotor2.py** and do the method **post**
 ```